vulpemventures/nigiri/README.md

 You can have Elements too with the `--liquid` flag.

-Are you looking to spin-up Nigiri in Travis or Github Action?
-Look [here](https://github.com/vulpemventures/nigiri-travis)

 # No time to make a Nigiri yourself?
 ## Pre-built binary